 It was an amazing trip except for one thing…I was bite by a tick but didn’t know until 3 weeks later!

 I began freaking out and was paranoid I was going to die from Lymes disease.
-Thankfully, my hubby the Eagle Scout, is amazing at staying calm in situations like this and got the necessary tools to remove my tick.
+Thankfully, my hubby, the experienced Eagle Scout, is amazing at staying calm in situations like this and got the necessary tools to remove my tick.

 How To Remove A Tick